About

 My research and teaching encompass contemporary theatre and performance in Britain, Ireland, and beyond.
 To date, my work has focussed on the politics of theatre, live art and dance in Ireland, with an emphasis on gender, conflict transformation and cultural policy.
 I was previously based at Liverpool’s Institute of Irish Studies, where I worked on Art for Reconciliation, an investigation into the impact of the funded arts on conflict transformation in Ireland.
 While at the Institute I taught courses on politics and literature and, before that, I worked as an Associate Lecturer in the Department of Theatre and Performance at Goldsmiths, University of London, where I also acquired my PhD.

-My monograph, entitled The Gender Politics of Contemporary Performance in Northern Ireland, is forthcoming with Palgrave Macmillan.
-The book examines theatre and performance produced since the 1998 Good Friday Agreement in the context of growing discontent with the failure of the peace to deliver genuinely transformative forms of social justice.
+My monograph, The Gender Politics of Contemporary Performance in Northern Ireland (Palgrave 2024), examines theatre and performance produced since the 1998 Good Friday Agreement in the context of growing discontent with the failure of the peace to deliver genuinely transformative forms of social justice.
 The story it tells is of an emerging current within the performing arts consisting of work concerned not only with uncovering the morbid symptoms of the neoliberal peace, but also embodying those messy and everyday conditions of co-dependency, vulnerability and solidarity that both patriarchal ideologies and androcentric individualism seek to deny.

 I am the Principal Investigator on Recovering the Art of Reconciliation, an AHRC-funded project with the Arts Council of Northern Ireland to put together the first database of arts-based peacebuilding in the North.

-My most recent research project explores the role of Irish political conflict in post-war British writing for page, stage, and screen.
-It will address writers including Harold Pinter, Caryl Churchill, David Rudkin, Howard Brenton, Hilary Mantel, and Jez Butterworth, tracing the uneasy place of Ireland's 'troubles' in reimagining the British nation after Empire.
+My most recent research project explores the place of Irish politics and history in post-war English writing for page, stage, and screen.
+It traces how writers including Harold Pinter, Caryl Churchill, David Rudkin, Howard Brenton, Hilary Mantel, and Jez Butterworth wrote about Ireland and Irishness precisely in order to 'rewrite' Britain after the Empire.
+The project analyses these various efforts to challenge English literature's long history of anti-Irishness as part of a political struggle to imagine genuinely post-colonial conceptions of identity, citizenship, and culture in Britain.

 I am open to supervising PhD theses in areas that intersect with any aspect of my research interests.
 I am particularly keen to supervise theses on modern and contemporary theatre/performance in Britain and Ireland.